Index

 A full list of diseases and conditions which are included in the alcohol-specific / wholly attributable to alcohol measure is given under Alcohol Specific Admissions and Deaths.

-The admission rate for alcohol-specific conditions among the under 18s for both males and females in Hull for the three year period 2020/21 to 2022/23 is lower than England.
+The admission rate for alcohol-specific conditions among the under 18s in Hull for the three year period 2021/22 to 2023/24 is comparable to England for males and females combined with no statistically significant difference between Hull and England.

 For adults, the admission rates for alcohol-specific conditions are significantly higher for men compared to women generally around twice as high among men.
 However, the pattern is the reverse for under 18s with more women admitted to hospital for alcohol-specific conditions.
-This is not unique to Hull as the admission rates are higher among women compared to men for all local authorities across the region for 2020/21-2022/23, although for Hull the difference in the admission rates for men and women is small compared to some local authorities within the region.
+This is not unique to Hull as the admission rates are higher among women compared to men for local authorities across the region with the exception of York and Bradford for 2021/22-2023/24, although for Hull the difference in the admission rates for men and women is small compared to some local authorities within the region.

 Compared with benchmark